dwrobel/flatcam/README.md

 =================================================

+24.04.2019

+- PDF import tool: working in making the PDF layer rendering multithreaded in itself (one layer rendered on each worker)

 23.04.2019

 - Gerber Editor: added two new tools: Add Disc and Add SemiDisc (porting of Circle and Arc from Geometry Editor)